PSandro/StudyBin/README.md

 # StudyBin
 *StudyBin* is a Project to simplify the procedure of **organizing** and **managing school notes**.
 As a student at a German "Gymnasium" I'm used to taking a lot of notes for many school subjects by hand (the use of computers during lessons is not allowed yet).
-I often rewrite these notes with a text program at home them in order to have quick access to those texts but with increasing file numbers, things get a lot more difficult and it's easy to lose overview. *StudyBin* is here to fix this issue.
+I often rewrite these notes with a text program at home them in order to have quick access to those texts but with increasing file numbers, things get a lot more difficult and it's easy to lose overview. *StudyBin* is here to fix this issue: It should provide an easy to use interface running on a self-hosted server (one user per one *StudyBin* installation).
 # Planned features
 *StudyBin* should make it easy to...